cm0x4D/j62056/README.md

 # j62056
-Fork of the OpenMUC j62056 library
+Fork of the OpenMUC j62056 library.

+You can find the original version [here](https://www.openmuc.org/index.php?id=49).